BRAVIN842/phase3-week-3-codechallenge/README.md

 # phase3-week-3-codechallenge

 Clone this repository into your local machine run the following commands in your terminal:
--pipenv install
+1. pipenv install
--pipenv shell
+2. pipenv shell
 Inside the shell run - pip install sqlalchemy

 This a restaurant example with some main files it returns:

-Name of the customer
+1. Name of the customer
-Name of the restaurant
+2. Name of the restaurant
-Rating the customer gave
+3. Rating the customer gave

 It has some example test cases to try out